-I wrote the following vignette (after the reader comments) pre-coronavirus and before the pandemic, but with so many things grimly gripping many of us, perhaps what we should understand is when bad things happen… it’s how we react and respond that determines the future.
+I wrote the following vignette (which begins after the reader comments) pre-coronavirus before the pandemic.
+But with that and so many world events still grimly gripping many of us, perhaps what we should understand is when bad things happen… it’s how we react and respond that determines the future.
 Do what we can to make it better than the present.

 What some readers said about this:

 “I’m lying in my own dark morning awaiting dawn with tears running freely.
 Such a timely word.
 A word fitly spoken is like apples of gold in pictures of silver.
 I needed this just now.
 I really needed this.
 Thank you.” –Cilla C.